PsiUpsilonEI/Bylaws/README.md

 5. Attendance shall be excused by a satisfactory excuse submitted to the Archon prior to the meeting.
 6. Any brother absent from a regular meeting or rush function without an excuse shall be fined fifteen (15) dollars, at the discretion of the Archon, to be collected by the Treasurer.
 7. Tardiness to regular meetings is cause for a fine of fifteen (15) dollars to be imposed at the discretion of the Archon.
-8. The Archon or a Class A vote shall grant the validity of an excuse.
+8. The Archon shall grant the validity of an excuse.

 ## Article IV: Membership